rcgsheffield/sheffield_hpc/stanage/software/apps/molpro.rst

 Installation notes
 ------------------

-The software was installed using a custom cinfig called ``Molpro-mpp-2022.3.2.linux_x86_64_sockets.eb``.
-Which has been submitted to the EasyConfig repo
+The software was installed using a custom config called ``Molpro-mpp-2022.3.2.linux_x86_64_sockets.eb``.
+Which should soon be on the easyConfig repo.